Installing Hardwood Against Tile Or Stone Floors

 Net fitting or installing tight with engineered products will provide higher success rates due to the construction of the material.
-Take a look at many hardwood installed in commercial settings.
+Take a look at many hardwoods installed in commercial settings.
 One in particular would be shopping malls.
 Nearly all are engineered or constructed in cross ply fashion, almost eliminating any expansion and contraction.
 Yes, there may be some, but the amount is negligible.

-Height Differences Of Tile And Wood Floor
+Height Differences Of Tile And Wood Floor - Concrete

 Mentioned previously, butting is commonplace in high end homes, even with the flooring running parallel to tiled or stone areas.
 Another element many face, particularly with remodels is matching hardwood when a ceramic tile backer board has or is being used.
 Check our video on matching hardwood with tile height that deals with adding another thin underlayment.
+Costs can be substantial.

-Planning ahead to recognize and assess the transition if a thicker product or vice versa can best solve the chances of going without ugly wood transitions that many are turned off by.
+Plan ahead to recognize and assess the transition if a thicker product or vice versa can best solve the chances of going without ugly wood transitions that many are turned off by.